-Geography

-Pupils will develop:
+Geography Pupils will develop:

-- Knowledge about the world, the United Kingdom and their locality. - Basic subject-specific vocabulary relating to human and physical geography. - Begin to use geographical skills, including first-hand observation, to enhance their locational awareness.
+- Knowledge about the world, the United Kingdom and their locality. - Basic subject-specific vocabulary relating to human and physical geography.

-EYFS У1 Y2 Topics: Places, Celebrations, Underwater.
+EYFS У1 У2 Topics: Places, Celebrations, Underwater.
 Topics: Jordans Village, Charming Coastlines, Wonderful World.
 Topics: Intrepid Explorers, Best of British, Weather.
 Locational Knowledge Know some similarities and differences between the natural world around them and contrasting environments, drawing on their experiences and what has been read in class.
 To name and locate the world's seven continents and five oceans.
 To name and locate the four countries and capital cities of the UK.
 To identify the characteristics of the four countries and capital cities of the UK and its surrounding areas.
 Place Knowledge Understand that some places are special to members of their community.
 Recognise some similarities and differences between life in this country and life in other countries.
 To understand geographical similarities and differences through studying the human and physical geography of a small area of the UK.
 To understand geographical similarities and differences through studying the human and physical geography of a small area of the UK, and of a small area in a contrasting non-European country.
 Human & Physical Geography Understand some important processes and changes in the natural world around them, including the seasons.
 To identify seasonal and daily weather patterns in the UK.
 To use basic geographical vocabulary to refer to key physical features: beach, cliff coast, forest, hill, mountain, sea, ocean, river, soil, alley, vegetation, season and weather.
 To use basic geographical vocabulary to refer to key human features: city, town, village, factory, farm, house, office, port, harbour and shop.
 To identify the location of hot and cold areas of the world in relation to the Equator and the North and South Poles.
 To use basic geographical vocabulary to refer to key physical features: beach, cliff coast, forest, hill, mountain, sea, ocean, river, soil, alley, vegetation, season and weather.
 To use basic geographical vocabulary to refer to key human features: city, town, village, factory, farm, house, office, port, harbour and shop.
 Geographical Skills & Fieldwork Draw information from a simple map.
-Explore the natural world around them, making observations and To use world maps.
+Explore the natural world around them, making observations and drawing pictures of animals and plants.
+To use world maps.
 To use locational and directional language (near, far, left, right) to describe the location of features and routes on a map.
 To recognise human and physical features.
-To use simple fieldwork and observational skills to study To use atlases and globes to identify the UK and its countries, as well as the countries, continents and oceans studied at KS1.
+To use simple fieldwork and observational skills to study the geography of the school To use atlases and globes to identify the UK and its countries, as well as the countries, continents and oceans studied at KS1.
 To use simple compass directions.
 To use aerial photographs and plan perspectives to recognise landmarks.
 To devise a simple map.
 To use and construct basic symbols in a key.
+To use simple fieldwork and observational skills to study the geography of their school and its grounds and the key human and physical features of its surrounding environment.